Tucson Code Works

 Common, Connect, Brings, and CoLab are all defunct.

 For a friendly but still working-oriented weekly gathering, visit Code Commons on Wednesday afternoons at UA Main Library.
+(May not meet during the summer.)

 For a more sociable but still tech-focused gathering, join ResBaz Arizona’s excellent weekly events: Coffee and Code, and Hacky Hour.